 Reinvention as an Imperative

-The data indicates that many CEOs recognize the need to reinvent their business models.
-In Brazil, 45% believe their companies won't be viable for more than ten years if they maintain their current path.
-Common initiatives include reaching new customer groups and innovating products and services, but there's still resistance to adopting more profound changes.
+Data indicates that many CEOs recognize the need to reinvent their business models.
+In Brazil, 45% believe their companies will not be viable for more than ten years if they maintain their current course.
+The most common initiatives include reaching new customer groups and innovating products and services, but there is still resistance to adopting more profound changes.

 Regional and Strategic Perspectives

-Brazil positions itself as a strategic market, although it has fallen to 13th position in the global ranking.
-The United States remains the main market for Brazilian CEOs, while China loses relevance.
-The growing importance of regional markets such as Mexico and Argentina reflects a trend toward prioritizing geographic proximity.
+Brazil is positioned as a strategic market, although it has fallen to 13th place in the global ranking.
+The United States remains the main market for Brazilian CEOs, while China is losing relevance.
+The growing importance of regional markets such as Mexico and Argentina reflects a trend of prioritizing geographical proximity.

 Conclusion: The Path Ahead